-Although his nickname is ingenious, whatshisname does in fact have a name: Sebastian Burdon!
+1. Although his nickname is ingenious, whatshisname does in fact have a name - Sebastian Burdon.

-Sebastian chose the moniker “Whatshisname” because he found it difficult to remember other artists' names, and was inspired by Green Day’s song “Whatshername.”
-He said: “I just love the work of so many artists but when I refer to them I can never remember their names.
+2. Sebastian chose the moniker “Whatshisname” because he found it difficult to remember other artists' names, and was inspired by Green Day’s song “Whatshername.”
+He has said of this choice: “I just love the work of so many artists but when I refer to them I can never remember their names.
 So it’s only fair that that’s how I’m remembered.”

-Despite his intention to not be controversial, his artwork was banned from the London Underground!
-In 2012, after releasing his POPek collection of balloon dogs, the Transportation for London (TfL) deemed them “offensive” and would not display his art at underground stations.
+9. Despite his intention to not be controversial, his artwork was banned from the London Underground.
+In 2012, after releasing his POPek collection of balloon dogs, the Transportation for London deemed them “offensive” and would not display his art at underground stations.

 10. When asked about how he would describe art, Whatshisname said: “The art that I make can only be described as joyful pop art.
 I draw influences from current mass culture, my childhood and TV programs I used to watch as a kid.
 My art challenges traditional fine art by bringing an element of fun and creativity...I find joy in seeing things differently.
 My work is about celebrating an alternative to the ordinary.”